 If window security bars or security screens are present on emergency exit windows, they must be equipped with a quick release system.
-The owner is responsible for ensuring that the family is instructed on the use of the release system. he quick release system.
+The owner is responsible for ensuring that the family is instructed on the use of the quick release system.